Wandsworth Local Fund

 Wandsworth Local Fund Neighbourhoods

-* temporarily currently closed to applications due to insufficient funds.
+- Balham (temporarily currently closed to applications due to insufficient funds)

-Wave 5 of the WLF will be open to applications from Monday 13th November 2017 to Wednesday 31st January 2018.
+Wave 7 of the WLF will be open to applications from Wednesday 1 May until Monday 1 July, inclusive.

 - Estimated total cost of scheme should typically be over £20,000.